 We’ll meet on the corner of Cromwell Road & Exhibition Road and together will grapple with the security line entrance to the museum.
-Your THATMuse host will have a white canvas THATMuse tote to distinguish her.
+Your THATMuse host will have a white canvas THATMuse tote.
 The name and contact details of your greeter will be sent to you via email prior to your hunt.

 Freshly charged batteries in your phones/cameras (per team) & comfy shoes.